logigearcorp/docs.testarchitect.com/content/administration-guide/users-and-passwords/user-administration/deleting-a-repository-user/_index.md

 2. In the Users panel, select a user to be deleted.

-    **Restriction:** You are not allowed to delete the administrator user name, since it is a super administrator and a built-in account in TestArchitect.
+{{<restriction>}} You are not allowed to delete the administrator user name, since it is a super administrator and a built-in account in TestArchitect.

 3. Click the **Delete user** button.